Samsung/TizenRT/os/fs/smartfs/README.txt

   in the others).
 Each directory structure is isolated from the others, they simply share the same physical media for storage.

-SMARTFS Limitations
+jSmartFs Limitations
 ===================

-This implementation has several limitations that you should be aware before opting to use SMARTFS:
+This implementation has several limitations that you should be aware before opting to use jSmartFs:

 1. The implementation can support CRC-8 or CRC-16 error detection, and can relocate a failed write operation to a new sector.
 However with no bad